jeremyyuAWS/lyzr-concept-tracker/COMPLETE_FRESH_SETUP.md

 DROP POLICY IF EXISTS "System can create activity logs" ON activity_logs;
 CREATE POLICY "System can create activity logs" ON activity_logs FOR INSERT WITH CHECK (true);

+-- User favorites policies
+DROP POLICY IF EXISTS "Users can view their own favorites" ON user_favorites;
+CREATE POLICY "Users can view their own favorites" ON user_favorites FOR SELECT USING (auth.uid() = user_id);

+DROP POLICY IF EXISTS "Users can create their own favorites" ON user_favorites;
+CREATE POLICY "Users can create their own favorites" ON user_favorites FOR INSERT WITH CHECK (auth.uid() = user_id);

+DROP POLICY IF EXISTS "Users can delete their own favorites" ON user_favorites;
+CREATE POLICY "Users can delete their own favorites" ON user_favorites FOR DELETE USING (auth.uid() = user_id);

+DROP POLICY IF EXISTS "Anyone can view favorite counts" ON user_favorites;
+CREATE POLICY "Anyone can view favorite counts" ON user_favorites FOR SELECT USING (true);

+-- User sessions policies
+DROP POLICY IF EXISTS "Users can view their own sessions" ON user_sessions;
+CREATE POLICY "Users can view their own sessions" ON user_sessions FOR SELECT USING (auth.uid() = user_id);

+DROP POLICY IF EXISTS "Users can create sessions" ON user_sessions;
+CREATE POLICY "Users can create sessions" ON user_sessions FOR INSERT WITH CHECK (auth.uid() = user_id);

+DROP POLICY IF EXISTS "Users can update their own sessions" ON user_sessions;
+CREATE POLICY "Users can update their own sessions" ON user_sessions FOR UPDATE USING (auth.uid() = user_id);

+-- Demo health scores policies
+DROP POLICY IF EXISTS "Anyone can view demo health scores" ON demo_health_scores;
+CREATE POLICY "Anyone can view demo health scores" ON demo_health_scores FOR SELECT USING (true);

+DROP POLICY IF EXISTS "System can manage demo health scores" ON demo_health_scores;
+CREATE POLICY "System can manage demo health scores" ON demo_health_scores FOR ALL USING (true);

 -- ==========================================
 -- SETUP STORAGE